 One way around this problem is to learn something about being a Background Actor or Production Assistant by calling a professional who does the job.
 Then volunteer to work with him or her (or with a Casting Director or Producer) on a non-union set.
 I suggest these because there are often not enough of these professionals in production budgets; there is sometimes room for a few more unpaid trainees.
 If you appear bright and he or she is desperate for the help, you might be able to persuade this person to take a chance on the un-paid intern liability.

 Similarly, I suggest that you try learning something about Public Relations, another job that is often inexplicably vacant on low-budget movies.
-Many of these sets don’t have a PR person (and, if they want to sell the movie or make another one, they should).
+Having no PR person diminishes the chances that the filmmakers will sell the movie or make another one.
 Note the opportunity there.